3 Sentiment Analysis Algorithm Models: Which One Should You Choose?

 It is used widely to gauge customer opinions online.
 A new use case is where companies are having to deal with the fallout of high attrition rates.
 HR teams are using data analytics conjoined with sentiment analysis to understand what employees are talking about to reduce turnover and improve performance.
 This is not personalized as in pinpointing a particular person but understanding general trends and take corrective measures if needed.

 The importance of this technology is proven.
 If you are considering integrating this into your analytics system.
 It’s good to understand what is involved in setting it up.

-This article gives you an overview of a deeply technical process.
+It all starts with building a sentiment library.
 Sentiment libraries are made of multiple dictionaries that have an exhaustive list of phrases and adjectives that have been manually scored beforehand.
 This is the same way we understand phrases.
 The first time we hear a phrase, we might not understand it but based on the context it is used in, we file away in our brain whether it has a positive, negative or neutral connotation.

 Semantic libraries do it the same way but human coders are going to hand-score each of these phrases.
 This can be quite tricky because everyone must agree on the score to be provided.
 For instance, if one person gives ‘awful’ a score of -0.5 and another person gives ‘dislike’ the same score, then your sentiment analysis will consider both words to have the same negative intensity.
 We know though that ‘awful’ should outscore ‘dislike’ isn’t it?